biglocalnews/bln-etl/README.md

   # Check if directory is initialized as a git repo
   repo.initialized

-  # Initialize directory as a git repo
+  # Initialize directory as a git repo...
   repo.init()

-  # Or clone a repo to the data-project-repo
+  # ...or clone a repo to the data-project-repo folder
   repo.clone('git@github.com:biglocalnews/bln-etl.git')

   # Stage all file changes